 The Secret To Alpha Brainwave Spikes – Forgiveness

 But what was most surprising was the method we were learning to increase our alpha waves.

 It was just ONE thing.
 And we spent 7 full days focusing on it.

 We had to forgive every single person in our lives who had wronged us.
 Even if it was in the slightest way imaginable.

 I had to forgive high school teachers.
 Business partners.
 Family members.
-Everyone I could think of that I believed wronged me, big or small.
+Everyone that I could think of that I believed wronged me, big or small.

 And every time I did a round of forgiveness, my alpha waves would spike.
-The people behind the program discovered that the single biggest factor suppressing alpha waves are holding on to grudges and anger.
+The people behind the program discovered that the single biggest factor suppressing alpha waves is holding on to grudges and anger.
 So it was critical for us to be able to release every last bit of it out of our system.

 The method that they taught us was unbelievably effective.